prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-1.md

 ## Submission

-Compress and submit your work in a folder named lName-fName-section#-select-and-mask.
+Compress and submit your work in a folder named lName-fName-select-and-mask.
 The folder should contain the following:

-- Your Photoshop file: lName-fName-section#-select-and-mask.psd
+- Your Photoshop file: lName-fName-select-and-mask.psd
-- A "Links" folder containing original images (if applicable)
+- A "Links" folder containing original images
 - An "Exports" folder containing:
-  - lName-fName-section#-select-and-mask.png (1000px wide)
+  - lName-fName-select-and-mask.png (1000px wide)

 **Due Dates:**